agentmorris/MegaDetector/megadetector.md

 ## Is there a GUI?

-Not exactly... most of our users either use our Python tools to run MegaDetector or have us run MegaDetector for them (see [this page](collaborations.md) for more information about that), then most of those users use [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse/) to use their MegaDetector results in an image review workflow.
+Many of our users either use our Python tools to run MegaDetector or have us run MegaDetector for them (see [this page](collaborations.md) for more information about that), then most of those users use [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse/) to use their MegaDetector results in an image review workflow.

-But we recognize that Python tools can be a bit daunting, so we're excited that a variety of tools allow you to run MegaDetector in a GUI.
-We're interested in users' perspectives on all of these tools, so if you find them useful - or if you know of others - [let us know](mailto:cameratraps@lila.science)!
+But we recognize that Python tools can be a bit daunting, so we're excited that a variety of tools allow you to run MegaDetector in a GUI have emerged from the community.
+We're interested in users' perspectives on all of these tools, so if you find them useful - or if you know of others - [let us know](mailto:cameratraps@lila.science), and thank those developers!

-### Tools for running MegaDetector locally
+### GUI tools for running MegaDetector locally

 * [EcoAssist](https://github.com/PetervanLunteren/EcoAssist) is a GUI-based tool for running MegaDetector (supports MDv5) and running some postprocessing functions (e.g. folder separation)
 * [CamTrap Detector](https://github.com/bencevans/camtrap-detector) is a GUI-based tool for running MegaDetector (supports MDv5)
 * [MegaDetector-GUI](https://github.com/petargyurov/megadetector-gui) is a GUI-based tool for running MegaDetector in Windows environments (MDv4 only as far as we know)

 ### Interactive demos/APIs